maxbrixner/mrkr2/README.md

 Or, in Visual Studio Code, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to build.

-### 3. Run the FastAPI App
+### 3. Run Mrkr

-You can start the FastAPI server in several ways:
+You can start the Mrkr server in several ways:

 - Using Python: